jbotsim/JBotSim/README.md

 interactions during the execution.
 Beyond its features, the main asset of JBotSim is its simplicity of use.

-For examples of code, refer to the `src/examples` directory or to the (still official) [JBotSim's website](http://jbotsim.sourceforge.net) at sourceforge.
+For examples of code, refer to the `src/examples` directory (here), or to the example section of [JBotSim's website](http://jbotsim.io).

 Here is a basic HelloWorld with JBotSim: